-1.20 YLC tires are the only tires allowed in competition until further notice (with the exception of 125 Stock Moto which will be YLB or MG Yellow).
+1.20 Bridgestone YLC, Envinvo Blue, and MG Red’s are the only tires allowed in competition until April 10th.
+The MG tire will be mandatory starting August 14th. (with the exception of 125 Stock Moto which will be YLB or MG Yellow).

 105.1 Conduct: All individuals shall conduct themselves in an orderly manner.
 Physical violence or abuse of any individual, official, participant, or spectator at the track will subject the offender to immediate disqualification, ejection from the event site, and possible suspension of their membership status and arrest.